-1. In your LibreOffice, either Writer, Calc or Impress, go to “Tools -> Options” in the menu bar.
+- In your LibreOffice, either Writer, Calc or Impress, go to "Format -> Page Style" in the menu bar.

-3.2.
-Enter your custom color RGB value.
-If you have no idea what the RGB value of your custom color is, click the “Edit” button and you can choose the color from the color picker.
+- Under the New section, you can modify any of the default color, or add in your own custom RGB value.
+If you have no idea what the RGB value of your custom color is, click the "Pick" button and you can choose the color from the color picker.

-3.3.
-Once you are done, click the “Add” button to add it as a new entry, or the “Modify” button to replace the default color.
+- Once you are done, click the "Add" button to add it as a new palette

 That's it.
 You should be able to choose your custom color in the color palette now.